ozaydiner/E-commerce-Analytics-Project/README.md

 # E-commerce Analytics Projects

-This projects aims to draw insights about 3 questions
+This projects aims to draw insights about 3 questions for an E-commerce website

 1- What is the evolution of the revenue during the year?